 Tanzania implemented stage one of its plastic bag ban in 2017, which prohibited the manufacturing and “in-country distribution” of plastic bags of any kind.

-Phase two, which will come into effect on June 1, limits plastic bag usage for tourists.
+Phase two limits plastic bag usage for tourists.
 In a statement released on May 16, the Tanzanian government extended the original ban to tourists, citing “Special desk [sic] will be designated at all entry points for surrender [sic] of plastic carrier bags that visitors may be bringing into Tanzania.”

 The ban does recognize the need for plastic bags in some scenarios, including in the medical, industrial, and construction and agricultural industries, as well as for sanitary and waste management reasons.